 Even if you can’t show summa cum laude on your resume, your education section can still wow them.

 Do it with achievements like, “excelled in database architecture coursework” or, “completed a school project to create a database for a local charity.”

 Those school “wins” prove your database skills.

-Pro Tip: If you just graduated from Computer Science school, feel free to take up more real estate with your database developer education section.
+Pro Tip: If you just graduated from Computer Science school, feel free to take up more real estate with your resume education section.

 5. List Database Developer Skills in Your Resume